Unveiling the Connection: Oestrogen and Cognitive Performance

 Women may experience more frequent or severe mood shifts due to changes in their hormone levels, which can be characterised as mood swings.

 Understanding the role of estrogen in mood regulation can provide valuable insights into women’s mental health and overall cognitive performance.
-In addition to its impact on mood swings and emotional , estrogen also plays a significant part in anxiety and depression, which are critical factors that affect an individual’s ability to function optimally in daily life.
+In addition to its impact on mood swings and emotional resilience, estrogen also plays a significant part in anxiety and depression, which are critical factors that affect an individual’s ability to function optimally in daily life.

 As researchers further explore these connections, they can begin developing targeted interventions aimed at enhancing mental health outcomes for individuals experiencing difficulties related to hormone imbalances or deficiencies.